 They decided to use the training software from Garmin that simulates their product and make it possible to integrate in our simulator, making sure that the rendition is 100% realistic as it’s based on the REAL software.
 I would like to underline that this integration done from RealityXP is not easy and is not just a matter of capturing the screen bits and sending a few mouse events between the simulator and the trainer.

 Besides plugin/gauge integration, most of the functions and settings the developer makes available via the GUI Settings Panel (and the ini file) have thousands of lines of custom code tapping the inner-working of the trainer.
-If you are interested in finding out more about how this plugin works check this out

 I’ve tested this product for a very long time, every time with the manual in front of me, and I’ve found no discrepancy from the real thing (just a few features not working due to objective impossibility to being used in a not real and physical environment).
 I’ve also tried to fing any problem of integration in the simulator, but I found no bugs or problems, every flight was just like having the real equipment in my hand, impressive.